hexatomic/hexatomic/docs/user/src/usage/graph-editor/console.md

 ## New edge: `e`

-You can add two types of edges: dominance relations (e.g. for syntax trees) and more general pointing relations.
+You can add two types of edges to the graph: dominance relations (e.g., for syntax trees) and pointing relations (directed edges without a specific semantic).
 Dominance edges are created with the syntax `e #source > #target` where `#source` is a node reference to the source node and `#target` a node reference to the target node.
 For pointing relations, use `->` instead of `>`.
 This syntax is used to reference edges in general, e.g., when annotating or deleting them.
-As with the new nodes, initial annotations can be added as arguments.
+As with new nodes, initial annotations can be added as arguments: `e #source > #target name:value`.

 ### Examples